 Optimized for streaming 4K HDR content.
 Boasts Ethernet and USB connections as well as advanced wireless.
-Smart remote comes with voice control.
+The smart remote comes with voice control.
 Includes earbuds for private listening.
-Now AirPlay capable.
+Now AirPlay-capable.

 More expensive than other Roku devices.

 Roku’s old-school interface may not be for everyone, but it’s easy to connect to your TV and get the most out of the picture, sound, and more.
 The voice remote lets you turn the TV on, adjust the volume, and find something to watch with ease.

 Some prefer the vast, modern convenience of Apple, Fire TV, and other competitors.

 Have top-of-the-line TVs but want top-of-the-line entertainment?
 Roku’s simple interface is a hit with people jaded by overly-complex modern streaming sticks and services.
 The well-designed remote also keeps things simple.

 You don’t get Roku’s lauded voice remote here.
 You cannot control the volume or TV functions with this option.